Abhay2412/ToyShop/README.md

 npm run dev
 ```

-**4.Open your browser and go to this link for running the frontend:**
+**4. Open your browser and go to this link for running the frontend:**
 ```
 https://localhost:3000
 ```
-**5.Open your browser and go to this link for running the backend:**
+**5. Open your browser and go to this link for running the backend:**
 ```
 https://localhost:5000
 ```